Work and Play for Relief Veterinarians in California

 The good news is that veterinary salaries in California are higher than the national average.
-According to the US Bureau on Statistics, a full-time veterinarian in California makes on average $55/hour.
+According to the US Bureau on Statistics, a full-time veterinarian in California makes on average $65/hour.
 Your relief vet rates may differ from the average depending on experience and location.

 The bad news is that California income tax rates can be high – 9.3% for salaries up to $299,508.
 Here’s how California rates stack up to bordering states:

 When you work as an independent relief veterinarian, you have to keep records for each clinic you work with and wrangle through the tax situation on your own.
 A relief veterinary service consolidates all your California work hours into one document, simplifying your tax filing.

-Work-life balance for relief veterinarian in California
+Work-life balance for relief veterinarians in California

 Our founder was partially inspired to move into relief work to make vacationing easier.
 She looked for opportunities in places that she wanted to visit.
 She worked as a relief vet in California for a week or two to subsidize her vacation to one of the many national parks.